tonylindeberg/pyscsp/README.md

 implementations.

-The more general set of references listed here is, however, provided to point to a wider context in which the basic functions in the pyscsp package can be used.
+The more general set of references listed here is, however, provided to point to a wider context, in which the basic functions in the pyscsp package can be used.